corticalstack/corticalstack.github.io/aboutme.md

     </p>
     <p class="about-text">
         <span class="fa fa-code about-icon"></span>
-            At heart I am a sofwtare developer, having started coding as a teenager in the 80's and never stopped.
+            At heart I am a software developer, having started coding as a teenager in the 80's and never stopped.
 I still get a kick from building something magical that delights clients.
     </p>
     <p class="about-text">